Shoe size: United States

-In the United States and Canada, the traditional system is similar to British but there are different zero points for children's, men's, and women's shoe sizes.
-The most common is the customary system where men's shoes are one size longer than the UK equivalent, making a men's 13 in the US the same size as a men's 12 in the UK.
+In the United States and Canada, the traditional system is similar to the British system but there are different zero points for children's, men's, and women's shoe sizes.
+The most common is the customary system where men's shoes are numbered higher by one than the UK equivalent, so that the same shoe would be marked 13 in the US and 12 in the UK.